lluchiari/MyHiStriker/README.md

 In this project was used an [Arduino Nano](https://store.arduino.cc/usa/arduino-nano), but feel free to use any other Arduino or microcontroller you desire.

 ### Light Driver
 The Driver used is described in other project.
-It can be see in this [link here](https://github.com/lluchiari/LighterBoard).
+It can be see in this [link](https://github.com/lluchiari/LighterBoard).

 ## Assembly